 Developed by economist Peter Van Westendorp, the price sensitivity meter is a type of direct pricing research that constructs a range of acceptable prices for a given product.
-By asking the following four questions, Van Westendorp’s Price Sensitivity Meter constructs a range of acceptable prices for a given product by asking four questions:
+By asking the following four questions, Van Westendorp’s Price Sensitivity Meter creates a range of acceptable prices for a given product:

 Gabor-Granger Direct Pricing Technique